-I was in Pejeng Village, located 4.5 km out of Ubud, during the week before Nyepi and observed industrious workers chiselling, sawing and glueing fantastic giant creatures on the roadsides.
+The week leading up to Nyepi, you can observe industrious workers chiselling, sawing and glueing fantastic giant creatures on the roadsides.
 These Ogoh Ogoh are colourful, grotesque demon-like figures.

-Peace and quiet does indeed descend on Bali on this day, and an extraordinary sense of calm comes with knowing no one is going about their regular business and that all public activity has simply stopped.
+Peace and quiet indeed descends on Bali on this day.
+An extraordinary sense of calm comes with knowing no one is going about their regular business and that all public activity has ceased.
 Planes are stationary at closed airports, and the harbour is non-operational.
-Lights go off, and fires cease burning.
-The night sky is beautiful in Bali on this night.
+Lights go off, and it is not allowed to light a fire.
+The celestial night sky is beautiful on this night.

 Story by Stephanie Brookes